Cmdpro/Data-Essence/modchanges.md

+## Additions
+- Added the Illumination Rod, a light placing tool that unlocks at tier 2

+## Removals
+- Removed Lapis Shard item

 ## Changes
 - Data Banks require a Data Tablet in your inventory to use
 - Primitive Antigravity Pack only drains Essence if you are actively falling